-- 74. On March 13, 2020, Alabama Governor Kay Ivey declared a state public health emergency existing in the State of Alabama. - 75.
-On March 27, 2020, the State Health Office of Alabama issued an Order which provided, "Coronavirus Disease 2019 (COVID-19) has been detected in Alabama ... the appearance of COVID-19 in the State poses the potential of widespread exposure to an infectious agent that poses significant risk of substantial harm to a large number of people... the State Board of Health has designated COVID-19 to be a disease of epidemic potential, a threat to the health and welfare of the public, or otherwise of public health importance... further social distancing measures are necessary to be implemented on a statewide basis to prevent the spread of COVID-19." - 76.
-The Order, effective March 28, 2020 at 5:00 p.m., closed, among other businesses, fitness centers and commercial gyms to non-employees. - 77.
-On April 3, 2020, the State Health Office of Alabama issued an Amended Order finding the "Coronavirus Disease 2019 (COVID-19) has been detected in Alabama ... the State Board of Health has designated COVID-19 to be a disease of epidemic potential ... a state of public health emergency exists in the State of Alabama ...
-Ala.
-Code §22-2-2(4) authorizes the State
+- 58. On March 13, 2020, Alabama Governor Kay Ivey declared a state public health emergency exists in the State of Alabama. - 59.
+On March 27, 2020, the State Health Officer of Alabama issued an Order which provided, "Coronavirus Disease 2019 (COVID-19) has been detected in Alabama... the appearance of COVID-19 in the State poses the potential of widespread exposure to an infectious agent that poses significant risk of substantial harm to a large number of people... the State Board of Health has designated COVID-19 to be a disease of epidemic potential, a threat to the health and welfare of the public, or otherwise of public health importance... further social distancing measures are necessary to be implemented on a statewide basis to prevent the spread of COVID-19."
+18 - 60.
+The Order, effective March 28, 2020 at 5:00 p.m., closed, among other businesses, fitness centers and commercial gyms to non-employees.19